TheBreakfastClub/CIS467/gameManifesto.md

 ## Items
 The items the hero can pick up and use are all the ingredients to make a waffle.
 Not sure if they will be laying around and you pick them up with a limited number of uses or if these there is only one of each and you have an infinite (but limited) number of uses.
+Aside from the pinch of salt the basic recipe comes from http://www.foodnetwork.com/recipes/simple-waffles-from-scratch-recipe.html
 * **Butter:** Makes hero run fast but makes her run like on ice.
 * **Suger:** Make hero run fast but a straight shot in one direction
 * **Flour:** Throwing item, when it hits the enemy it makes them transparent similar to a ghost.
 They can not hurt you.
 Lasts for a specified duration.